tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/3-foss-resume.md

 collaboration with Free and Open Source Software (FOSS) as a means of gaining real technical experience.

-I hope the parents and grandparents of children interested in a technical career can benefit from the information and pass that ocollaboration with Free and Open Source Software (FOSS) as a means of gaining real technical experience.

 I hope the parents and grandparents of children interested in a technical career can benefit from the information and pass that on.

 <!-- insert-file background.md -->